Script Supervisors

 Script Supervisors for Japanese and International Shoots

-Script oversight in Japan often spans bilingual sets, multi-prefecture schedules, and shoot cultures that prize exactness.
+Script oversight in Japan often spans bilingual sets, multi-prefecture schedules, and shoot cultures that prize precision.

-Here is how this works in practice.
-Scene matching for a Kyoto period drama means tracking kimono layering, prop placement on tatami, and dialogue rhythm through long oners.
-An episode shoot moving between Tokyo, Yokohama, and Osaka means daily timing reports synced to NHK or global TV networks runtimes.
-Our script supervisors hold decades of feature, TVC, and series credits.
-They deliver lined scripts, ScriptE notes, and editor hand-offs to the bars Japanese post houses expect.
+Scene matching on a Kyoto period drama means tracking kimono layering, props on tatami, and dialogue rhythm through long oners.
+An episode shoot between Tokyo, Yokohama, and Osaka needs daily timing reports synced to NHK or global TV network runtimes.
+Our script supervisors carry decades of feature, TVC, and series credits.
+They deliver lined scripts, ScriptE notes, and editor hand-offs to the bar Japanese post houses expect.

-Here is the short of it.
 We assign supervisors who match the job's language and pace.
-Bilingual JP/EN veterans suit global co-productions filming around Sapporo or the Setouchi Sea.
-Japanese-native pros suit NHK and theatrical work.
-Multi-cam-fluent supervisors suit live and variety formats.
+Bilingual JP/EN veterans suit global co-productions around Sapporo or the Setouchi Sea.
+Japanese-native pros fit NHK and theatrical work.
+Multi-cam-fluent supervisors handle live and variety formats.

-Here is the breakdown.
-Each pick tracks coverage gaps in advance.
-They talk to VFX supervisors on plate scene matching.
+Each pick tracks coverage gaps in advance and talks to VFX supervisors about plate scene matching.
 They deliver same-day notes packs.
-Editors at Imagica or indie suites can build scenes without guesswork.
+Editors at Imagica or indie suites can then build scenes without guesswork.

 ACT 03